jluby127/jluby127.github.io/research.md

-i primarily search for exoplanets using the radial velocity (rv) detection method and i have taken a particular fascination with multi-planet systems. i am further interested in stellar activity as it relates to making planet detection more difficult, and signal analysis/processing in general.
+I primarily search for exoplanets using the radial velocity (rv) detection method and I have taken a particular fascination with multi-planet systems.
+I am further interested in stellar activity as it relates to making planet detection more difficult, and signal analysis/processing in general.

 ![planet](./temp.jpg)

 * * *

-i work with [prof. paul robertson](https://faculty.sites.uci.edu/robertson/) on a variety of projects, such as:
+I work with [prof. paul robertson](https://faculty.sites.uci.edu/robertson/) on a variety of projects, such as:

 add projects here.

 * * *

-previously, as an undergraduate at vanderbilt, i worked with prof. keivan stassun and (now postdoc at harvard cfa) dr. joseph rodriguez on double m dwarf eclipsing binaries. we discovered and characterized the second brightest known of these such systems.
+previously, as an undergraduate at vanderbilt, I worked with prof. keivan stassun and (now postdoc at harvard cfa) dr. joseph rodriguez on double m dwarf eclipsing binaries. we discovered and characterized the second brightest known of these such systems.